IBM Cloud Docs

 --id fc7fa3d1-33db-4c40-9570-7604348ab3c4

-Onboarding a deployable architecture stack to a private catalog by using the CLI
+Onboarding to a private catalog by using the CLI

-After each member deployable architecture in your stack is validated and deployed, you can onboard your stack to a private catalog for others to access.
+After each member deployable architecture is validated and deployed, you can onboard your deployable architecture to a private catalog for others to access.
+When a user adds your deployable architecture to a project from the private catalog, each architecture that you stacked together is included in the project.
 Run the following ibmcloud project stack-definition-export command:

 ibmcloud project stack-definition-export --project-id PROJECT ID